January 7, 2021

 When gym class is indoors, we will follow the health and safety guidelines for sport and recreation.

-Outdoor overnight trips if students sleep in their own tent or are only partnered with a family member Hotel stays, as long as no more than two students are in each room Our school will be assessing any planned school field trips on a case-by-case basis and will provide updates to students and parents directly through school year.
+Our school will be assessing any planned school field trips on a case-by-case basis and will provide updates to students and parents directly through school year.

 International field trips are not currently permitted.